bacnet-js/device/README.md

 ### Adding an object to a device

+This library provides a collection of classes modeling BACnet object types.
+Instances must always be added to one (and only one) device.
+For any of the supported object types, instances of the respective class instantiate property attributes matching the properties defined in the BACnet specification.

 ```typescript
 import { BDAnalogValue } from 'bacnet-device';
 import { EngineeringUnits } from '@innovation-system/node-bacnet';